37 Celsius Is What Fahrenheit

 A Deeper Dive into the History of Temperature Scales

 The Celsius and Fahrenheit scales have distinct historical origins.
 Anders Celsius, a Swedish astronomer, developed the Celsius scale (initially reversed, with 0° representing the boiling point and 100° the freezing point) in the 18th century.
-Daniel Gabriel Fahrenheit, a German physicist, created the Fahrenheit scale around the same time, basing it on a mixture of ice, water, and ammonium chloride.
+In practice, daniel Gabriel Fahrenheit, a German physicist, created the Fahrenheit scale around the same time, basing it on a mixture of ice, water, and ammonium chloride.
 The modern Fahrenheit scale uses the freezing point of water as 32°F and the boiling point as 212°F. While the origins differ, both scales serve the essential purpose of quantifying temperature.

 Practical Applications of Temperature Conversions